hunterraustin/hybrid-identity-radius-lab/README.md

-# Enterprise Identity Lab: Hybrid AD, RADIUS (AAA), & Linux
+# Enterprise Identity Lab: Hybrid AD, RADIUS, & Linux

 ## 🎯 Objective
 To design a centralized identity management system simulating a secure enterprise network.
 The project integrates **Active Directory** for user management, **Group Policy** for endpoint hardening, **Windows NPS (RADIUS)** for securing Wi-Fi infrastructure, and **SSSD** for authenticating Linux servers against the domain.